clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

 | Documentation | 22 | 57.9% |
 | Other (write-in) | 10 | 26.3% |

-* One respondent noted that we should have included 'Security Reviews' and 'Agentic Coding'.
+* One respondent noted that we should include 'Security Reviews' and 'Agentic Coding' as an option in future surveys.

 Sub-themes:
 - Concern that in an increasingly AI-generated-code world, Clojure loses its traditional advantages (conciseness, expressiveness) if hiring/tooling decisions default to more "mainstream" languages the models are best trained on.